zamaudio/zamvalve/README.md

 ZamValve - Valve distortion plugin

-Faust is not required to compile this LV2 or Ladspa plugin.
+Faust is required to compile this as LV2 or Ladspa plugin.

   make lv2
     or